A Differential Perspective on Distributional Reinforcement Learning: Convergence Proofs

 \subsection{Convergence of the Value Function Estimates}

-This section contains the convergence proofs for the value function estimates of the tabular D2 TD-learning and tabular D2 Q-learning algorithms.
-Our general strategy is as follows: we build upon existing results from Section \ref{section_proof_q}, in combination with a two-timescales argument, to show the almost sure convergence of the value function estimates of our algorithms.
+This section contains the convergence proofs for the value function estimates of the tabular D2 TD-learning and tabular D2 Q-learning algorithms (i.e., Algorithms \ref{alg_3} and \ref{alg_4}, respectively).
+Our general strategy is as follows: we build upon existing results from Section \ref{section_proof_q}, in combination with a two-timescales argument, to show the almost sure convergence of the value function estimates of our algorithms.\\

-In this section, we adopt the following notation: \begin{itemize}\itemsep0mm \item For a given vector \(x\), let \(\sum x\) denote the sum of all elements in \(x\), such that \(\sum x \doteq \sum_{i} x(i)\). \item Let \(e\) denote an all-ones vector. \end{itemize}
+In this section, we adopt the following notation: \begin{itemize}\itemsep0mm \item For a given vector \(x\), let \(\sum x\) denote the sum of all elements in \(x\), such that \(\sum x \doteq \sum_{i} x(i)\). \item Let \(e\) denote an all-ones vector.\\ \end{itemize}